 2. The Ability to See and Communicate the Future

 Innovation isn't just about coming up with the most original ideas, or recognizing an original idea when it’s presented.
 The success or failure of an innovative idea is often about timing.
 That means it’s crucial for a CINO to have a good predictive sense based on their experience in the market, and be able to see where a market might be going, identify future product needs, and contemplate how those needs will be filled.
 Not only that, but the CINO must be able to communicate those predictions in ways that make sense to others within an organization.
-They should be able to explain how they reached their conclusions and map out how the organization might go about adapting to those new realities.
+They should be able to explain how they reached their conclusions.
+And map out how the organization might go about adapting to those new realities.

-4. The Ability to Identify, and Disarm, the Innovation Antibodies
+4. The Ability to Identify, and Disarm the Innovation Antibodies

-Innovation antibodies are the forces within an organization that fight against anything that threatens the status quo, much like how the antibodies within our own bodies fight against outside invaders.
+Innovation antibodies are the forces within an organization that fights against anything that threatens the status quo, much like how the antibodies within our own bodies fight against outside invaders.
 While they mean well by trying to protect the stability of the whole, they can end up doing a lot of damage by shutting down positive change.

 5. The Ability to Build and Bridge Connections

 Finally, as a CINO, you need to prioritize building connections, both within your organization and between it and other organizations.
-A CINO should be willing to set aside ego and not worry about who gets credit for an innovation, but rather foster openness and transparency to drive collaborative change.
-Many innovative companies crowdsource product ideas and seek out the expertise of partner organizations.
+A CINO should be willing to set aside ego and not worry about who gets credit for innovation, but foster openness and transparency to drive collaborative change.
+Many innovative companies crowdsource product ideas and seek the expertise of partner organizations.
 It’s about giving and sharing in order to create the best possible innovation by using all available resources.

-A chief innovation officer can be a huge asset to a business if they have the right skills and traits—and not every great innovator will be a great CINO.
+A chief innovation officer can be a huge asset to a business if they have the right skills and traits—and not every brilliant innovator will be a great CINO.
 It’s a leadership role that requires traditional leadership skills and the ability to apply them to the fast-paced world of innovation.
 Contact me for more information about how to improve your company’s innovation practices.